AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/get-started-with-home.md

 ## Get it done

-Use the right panel in Home to update and complete your work.
+Use the right panel in [!UICONTROL Home] to update and complete your work.

 ### Work in a space customized for you

-Your Adobe Workfront administrator can add up to 16 custom fields to make it easier to find and update the information you need.
+Your [!DNL Adobe Workfront] administrator can add up to 16 custom fields to make it easier to find and update the information you need.
 Most of the fields are editable, so you don't have to navigate to into the work item.

 To update any of the fields in this area, simply click on the field.